davidrg/ckwin/doc/ssh-readme.md

 ```

 ### Removed Commands and Options
-The following SSH commands and options have been removed because they are
-obsolete and not supported by libssh:
+The following SSH commands and options are obsolete and not supported by
+libssh, so they have now been hidden and will just return an error when
+entered.

 ```
 set ssh version 1